Ken Johnson (quarterback)

-Ken Johnson (born January 5, 1951) was an all-star quarterback in the Canadian Football League.
+Ken Johnson (born January 5, 1951) is an American former quarterback in the Canadian Football League (CFL).

 Johnson was a graduate of the University of Colorado at Boulder, where he played from 1971 to 1973 and earned a degree in marketing.
 His career record as a starter for the Buffs was 18 wins and 5 losses.
 He led the Buffaloes to road wins over LSU and Ohio State in 1971 (and a #3 national ranking) and a home win against Oklahoma in 1972.
 At the time his college career ended, he was ranked #3 in the history of Colorado in total offense.
 He began his professional career in 1974 as a back-up quarterback for the World Football League's Portland Storm.
 In June, 1977, Johnson was signed as a free agent by the National Football League's Buffalo Bills.
 Though he was on the active roster for 14 games, he saw no action with the Bills and was released on August 22, 1978.
 A month later, Johnson signed with the Calgary Stampeders of the Canadian Football League.